FormidableLabs/abstract-log/README.md

-The primary use case for this wrapper is for a project that needs to do _some_ logging but doesn't want to take dependencies on a specific logger (like Bunyan, Winston, Good, etc.) or assume use in a specific environment (browser, Node.js, etc.).
+The primary use case for this wrapper is for a project that needs to do _some_ logging but doesn't want to take dependencies on a specific logger (like Bunyan, Winston, Good, etc.) or assume use in a specific environment (browser, Node.js, _both_ etc.).
 And it is easily configured as a straight shim to do nothing in the most lightweight manner possible.

+As an example, the main impetus for the creation of AbstractLog is for small React components that have no other dependencies, want to log specific information in the _browser_ **and** in Node.js on the _server_, and leave the actual implementation of the logger up the consumer of the library code.

 ### Installation